Some airlines embrace CO2 trade, buy permits

 "We are continuously buying allowances," Peter Schneckenleitner, a spokesman for Deutsche Lufthansa AG, Germany's biggest airline, told Reuters.

-Lufthansa has said it would need to buy 35 percent of the permits it needs this year on the open carbon market, while it would pass on to its customers an expected 130 million euros of the carbon cost.
+Lufthansa has said it would need to buy 35 percent of the permits it needs this year on the open carbon market, while it would pass on to its customers an expected 130 million euros (108.27 million pounds) of the carbon cost.

 Some airlines and industry groups, particularly from non-EU countries such as China, India and the United States, continue to rage against the ETS, despite the EU's highest court in December ruling the scheme does not breach international law.